This post may contain affiliate links.

 I used an Instant Pot duo for this recipe, but I will add slow cooker instructions for this below too.

-Here is a video I created for you so you can see the step by step instructions I used for this recipe.
+Here is a video I created for you to see the step-by-step instructions I used for this recipe.

 Pasta e Fagioli means ” pasta and beans” In Italian.
 It is a hearty soup that is rustic, budget-friendly, and only made from delicious ingredients.
 I first made this soup during a snow day a few weeks ago, and my kids just loved it!
 I love how my pressure cooker makes soups.
 They taste like they have been slow cooking all day, but they come together in only a few minutes and taste fantastic!

-I decided to tackle this recipe because I wanted more comfort food, but I have made so much chili this year, that I needed a new flavor profile in my house.
-You can make this soup without the meat or without the beans, or even with gluten-free pasta.
+I decided to tackle this recipe because I wanted more comfort food, but I have made so much chili this year that I needed a new flavor profile in my house.
+You can make this soup without meat or beans, or even with gluten-free pasta.
 It will taste delicious either way you fit it into your lifestyle!